 The Origin and History of Summit League Nicknames

 The Summit League features the NCAA's most unique collection of one-of-a-kind nicknames among its member institutions.
-Within U.S. college athletics, four names are exclusively held by Summit League schools: Mastodons (Fort Wayne), Golden Grizzlies (Oakland), Jackrabbits (South Dakota State) and Leathernecks (Western Illinois).
-In addition, the names Coyotes (South Dakota) and Kangaroos (Kansas City) are unique to NCAA Division I athletics.
+Within U.S. college athletics, three names are exclusively held by Summit League schools: Mastodons (Fort Wayne), Jackrabbits (South Dakota State) and Leathernecks (Western Illinois).
+In addition, the name Coyotes (South Dakota) is unique to NCAA Division I athletics.
 Below is the story behind the origin of each member institution's name and its mascot.